QuinnLonergan/reviewtrackers-challenge/README.md

 - Returns an error for an invalid url.
 - Returns an error for an invalid lendingtree url.

-To manually test the API with your own URL, make a post request to http://localhost:3000/collect_reviews with an API testing application such as postman:
+To manually test the API with your own URL, make a post request to http://localhost:3000/collect_reviews with an API testing application such as Postman:

 ```console
 {